devaftab/Tour_and_Travel/README.md

 -
 # How to run this project locally:
 ## Prerequisites:
-Before running Code Bazaar locally, ensure that you have the following software installed on your machine:
+Before running Tour and Travel locally, ensure that you have the following software installed on your machine:

 Node.js: You can download it from the official Node.js website: https://nodejs.org